seanchen513/dcp/README.md

 - 77 - return list of intervals where all overlapping intervals have been merged
 - 119 - given set of closed intervals, find smallest set of numbers that covers all intervals
 - 191 - find min num intervals to remove to make rest of intervals non-overlapping

+Arrays, other:
+- 189 - given array, return length of longest subarray where all its elements are distinct

 Rotated arrays/lists:
 - 58 - find element in rotated sorted array